ben-pr-p/react-simple-peer/README.md

       <div>
         <SimplePeer
           ref={peer => this.refs.peer = peer} // peer will have .send and .signal
           initiator={true}                    // who should answer the call stream={stream}                     // something that comes from getUserMedia onSignal={this.onSignal}            // called back with signaling data - needs to somehow get the data to another peer onData={this.onData}                // called back with data another peer sent onConnect={this.onConnect}          // ready to use `peer.send`
-          onStream={this.onStream}   // called back with a remote stream from a peer onError={this.handleError}
+          onStream={this.onStream}            // called back with a remote stream from a peer
+                                                // set it as the srcObject of a video element onError={this.handleError}          // called back with errors from `simple-peer` verbose={true}                      // will log various stages an options (or not) />
       </div>
     )
   }